 Smoking reduces blood flow through the skin’s small blood vessels resulting in wrinkled, older looking skin.

 Tanning beds and sun exposure can produce similar affects and may be slightly worse.
-They use ultraviolet A rays, which go deeper into the skin compared to ultraviolet B rays and are more intense because exposure occurs in less time.
+They use ultraviolet A rays, which go deeper into the skin compared to ultraviolet B rays, and are more intense because exposure occurs in less time.

-- Wear sunscreen, sunblock and lip block.
+- Wear sunscreen and lip balm with SPF.

 - Stop using tanning beds.